-The Water District is exposed to various risks of loss related to torts, theft of; damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-To ensure against risk of these types of losses, the Water District has purchased commercial insurance coverage from EMC Insurance Companies through Insurance Center, Inc. in El Dorado, Kansas.
-Settled claims resulting from these risks have not exceeded commercial coverage in the past three fiscal years.
+The Water District is exposed to risk of loss related to torts, theft of; damage to, and destruction of assets; errors and omissions; injurie to employees; and natural disasters.
+To ensure against risk of these types of losses, the Water District has purchased commercial insurance coverage from EMC Insurance Companies through The Insurance Center, Hillsboro, Kansas.
+Settled claims resulting from these risks have not exceeded commercial coverage in the past three years.